xma711/notebook/cloud_computing/azure/README.md

 For 'Block Blob' storage (general purpose v2), with the same setting, the price is about $0.02 per GB per month,
 $0.05 per 10,000 write and list operations, and $0.004 per 10,000 read operations.
-Also, 'HOT' type is actually cheaper than 'COOL' type on the data taransfer cost. but COOl should be cheaper for the storage pricing than HOT type.
+Also, 'HOT' type is actually cheaper than 'COOL' type on the data transfer cost. but COOl should be cheaper for the storage pricing than HOT type.
 (reference for block blob pricing: https://azure.microsoft.com/en-us/pricing/details/storage/blobs/ )

 also, pricing for 'Blob Storage' and 'General Purpose v2' are identical for Block Blob storage,